Chinese Wedding Tradition, Custom, Preparation, Engagement, Procedure, and Rite.

 Engagement and Betrothal Ceremony

-On the Engagement Day, the man’s parents would bring Betrothal Presents or money (Pin Li), to the woman’s parents.
+On Engagement Day, the man’s parents would bring Betrothal Presents or Betrothal Money (Pin Li) to the woman’s parents.

-The presents vary in different historical eras, geographical places, social status, and financial situations, some common examples are tea, fabric, food, gold jewelry, etc.
+The presents vary in historical eras, geographical places, social status, and financial situations; some common examples are tea, fabric, food, gold jewelry, etc.

-Meanwhile, they also would bring two official documents, one in regard to the announcement of the engagement (Betrothal Letter or Pin Shu), another lists all of the betrothal gifts that they brought (Gift Letter or Li Shu).
+Meanwhile, they also would bring two official documents, one regarding the announcement of the engagement (Betrothal Letter or Pin Shu) and another listing all of the betrothal gifts they brought (Gift Letter or Li Shu).

-Some people also exchange their family trees in order to know each other better.
+Some people also exchange their family trees to know each other better.

-On the same day or a few days later, the woman’s parents would prepare some gifts in return, to express kind gesture and goodwill to the new couple’s happy marriage.
+On the same day or a few days later, the woman’s parents would prepare some gifts in return to express kind gestures and goodwill for the new couple’s happy marriage.

 This engagement rite is still widely implemented in China nowadays, with slightly different details.